dsondak/optRBC/README.md

 ### 6.2 OpenMP Weak Scaling
 ![omp_weak](./figs/omp_weak_scaling.png)

 In this figure, we see the OpenMP version of the code performing in accordance with Gustafson's law - analyzing performance of larger problem sizes (more threads) in a fixed amount of time.
 We used 100s as the baseline for comparison, measuring the number of timestep iterations completed in that amount of time.
 In this way, the problem size grows because more iterations are being done in the same amount of time.
 The max speedup seen in this case was just short of 6x, with the speedups slightly lower at higher grid sizes for each additional thread added.
 The different grid sizes are denoted by the blue and black lines in the plots.
 There were 16 loops optimized in the code with OpenMP, detailed in [Section 5.1.2](README.md#512-openmp-implementation).
-We see slightly less than linear speedup due to increased communication as calculations within loops are divided across more threads.
 The overheads are the same as described in the previous section.

 See example 2 in the [examples README](./examples/README.md) for details on how to replicate this result.